sriramrokkam/k8s-training/admin/monitoring/readme.md

 ## step-by-step setup

 ### preparation
-* check, that `kubectl` works with your cluster
+* check, that `kubectl` works with the cluster you intend to install the stack into
 * If not yet done - setup `helm`.
 Use the `helm_init.sh` [script](../helm_init.sh) to carry out all required steps.
-Run `helm repo list` to check, if the `stable` repository is accessible.
-If it is not, run the following command to add it your local helm configuration: `helm repo add stable https://kubernetes-charts.storage.googleapis.com/`

 ### Run the setup script
-run `setup_monitoring.sh [project name] [cluster name]` and supply the name or your Gardener project as well as the cluster name.
+run `setup_monitoring.sh

 The script will
   * construct a URL for Gardener ingress
   * create a namespace `monitoring`
-  * deploy the chart `stable/prometheus` into the new namespace
-  * deploy the chart `stable/grafana` into the new namespace
+  * deploy the chart `prometheus-community/kube-prometheus-stack` into the new namespace
   * request a let's encrypt certificate for the grafana ingress
   * create a configmap with the dashboard json files and import it to grafana

-Finally, follow the instructions printed by the Grafana chart to obtain the ingress URL and the admin password.
+To access Prometheus, use port-forwarding e.g. `kubectl port-forward -n monitoring svc/monitoring-kube-prometheus-prometheus 9090:9090`

+To access Grafana use the hostname of the ingress and login with `admin`:`1noipsuNwfAxJAUV6Pns`.